 Staff Attorney – Dependency

-The Law Foundation of Silicon Valley advances the rights of under-represented individuals and families in our diverse community through legal services, strategic advocacy, and educational outreach.
-Now with 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
+The Law Foundation of Silicon Valley advances the rights of historically excluded individuals and families across Santa Clara County through legal services, strategic advocacy, and educational outreach.
+Now with over 90 employees, the Law Foundation is the largest provider of free legal services in the South Bay.
 Located in downtown San Jose, the Law Foundation is a dynamic and interesting place to work.
 We pride ourselves on fostering a work environment that is motivating, collaborative and fun, with plenty of opportunities for professional growth.
-We are working towards a race-conscious legal services practice.
+We are working towards a Black, Indigenous, People of Color (BIPOC)-centered legal services practice that incorporates community and movement lawyering.
+Our focus areas include health, housing, and children and youth.

 - Provide representation, advocacy, and information for minors in the juvenile dependency system.